This information explains what you and your family can expect toward the end of life and the options you have available.

 - Continue to help you wear your hearing aids or glasses when possible.

 - Talk calmly and softly.

-- Explain all actions before they are done - “I am going to turn you now.”
+- Explain all actions before they’re done.
+For example, they can say “I am going to turn you now.”

 - Place familiar objects around you.